groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

 Some of the scenes show how much has changed at UC Riverside in the last 50 years.
 For example, here's an early scene of Dylan Hunt (played by Alex Cord) and the Tyranian Lyra-a (Mariette Hartley) riding horses into Tyrania:

-<video autoplay loop playsinline muted width="100%" height="auto"><source src="/assets/genesis-ii/01 engr to pierce.mp4" ></video>
+<video autoplay loop playsinline muted width="100%" height="auto"><source src="/assets/genesis-ii/01 engr to pierce.mp4" ></video><br>

-The building at the end of the clip is Pierce Hall, and the outside of Pierce hasn't changed much in 50 years (though the inside is currently undergoing a massive renovation).
+The building at the end of the clip is [Pierce Hall](http://campusmap.ucr.edu/?loc=PRCE), and the outside of Pierce hasn't changed much in 50 years (though the inside is currently undergoing a massive renovation).
 Here's a comparison of Pierce in 1972 and 2019:

 <img src="/assets/genesis-ii/01 engr to pierce.png">
 <img src="/assets/genesis-ii/01 engr to pierce 2019.jpeg">